Settings

 Never would have predicted that.

-babymetal 5 months ago
+babymetal a year ago

 Damn.
 I'm visiting my sister in Birmingham next week.
 It's a big city with a lot of history (industrial revolution, modern geology), and a lot of pride in ordinary people doing their best.
 RIP Ozzy.